oracle-livelabs/apex/object-storage-workflow/create-rest-data-source/create-rest.md

      </copy>
     ```

-    Here is the URL example endpoint for this environment
+    Here is the URL example endpoint for this environment.

     ```text
      <copy>